MicrosoftDocs/windows365/Windows365/enterprise/gpu-cloud-pc.md

 For more information on these offerings, see [Cloud PC size recommendations](cloud-pc-size-recommendations.md).

+GPU Cloud PCs don't support nested virtualization.
+For more information, see [Set up virtualization-based workloads on your Windows 365 Cloud PC](nested-virtualization.md).

 For purchasing the GPU offerings, contact your account team.
 GPU offerings aren't available from the web direct channel.

 ## Registry keys and drivers on GPU Cloud PCs